laraPPr/VscDocumentation/source/cloud/terraform.md

 infrastructure using a declarative configuration language known as HashiCorp Configuration Language (HCL), or using JSON.
 Terraform has
 some advantages over OpenStack Heat service.
-It is has a simple syntax, it can provision virtual infrastructures across multiple cloud providers (not only OpenStack) and it provides important features like network port forwarding rules (see [floating-ip](configure_instances.md#floating-ip-addresses)).
+It has a simple syntax, it can provision virtual infrastructures across multiple cloud providers (not only OpenStack) and it provides important features like network port forwarding rules (see [floating-ip](configure_instances.md#floating-ip-addresses)).
 Terraform is